anoma/whitepaper/whitepaper.md

 - Programmable threshold decryption, provided by Ferveo [add reference to Ferveo], which can be used to implement on-demand batching and enforce configurable fairness properties on the processing of application-specific state transitions submitted within a quantised period of logical time.
 - Programmable privacy, provided by zero-knowledge proof systems and fully homomorphic encryption, which can be used to separate verification of properties of data from knowledge of the data itself.

-These primitives taken together provide the flexibility required to build complex user-friendly applications which provide the desired game theoretic, privacy, and latency properties, such as decentralised quadractic voting and quadratic funding (user-friendly voting through incentivised DA, settlement through solvers, privacy & receipt-freeness through ZKPs & HE).
+These primitives taken together provide the flexibility required to build complex user-friendly applications which provide the desired game theoretic, privacy, and latency properties, such as decentralised quadractic voting and quadratic funding (user-friendly voting through incentivised data availability, settlement through solvers, privacy & receipt-freeness through ZKPs & HE).

 ## Application examples